thehivemanoa/about/index.md

 # About TheHive

-TheHive is a Meteor application providing students and tutors of UH Manoa with a platform to organize in person study groups around a course, helping users with specific course works and/or projects.
+TheHive is a Meteor application providing ICS students of UH Manoa with a platform to organize in person study groups around a course, helping users with specific courseworks and/or projects.

 # Development history